Skip to content

 Entra Identity Governance Admin Confirms access reviews / Lifecycle Workflows for application owners; attests the ownerless-app remediation queue.

-Power Platform Admin Confirms PPAC and Copilot Studio agent enumeration is complete, the publisher tenant ID is recorded, and connection / connector references map cleanly to registered service principals.
+Power Platform Admin Confirms PPAC and Microsoft Copilot Studio agent enumeration is complete, the publisher tenant ID is recorded, and connection / connector references map cleanly to registered service principals.

 AI Administrator Confirms Microsoft 365 admin center → Copilot → Agents and Integrated Apps inventory is enumerated; reconciles declarative agents and partner-built agents to their underlying Entra app objects.